PlayableLab FAQs

 Can I build both 2D and 3D playables?

-- Yes — AI-Lab supports both.
+- Yes — PlayAI supports both.
 Navigate the scene in the 3D Viewport and preview the player's view live in the CameraView pane next to it.

 Can I play and export from the editor?